-This is self-explanatory, just as you wouldn’t like to sleep in a dirty bed neither your Aussie should.
-A good routine is to clean their bed every time you bath them.
+This is self-explanatory; just as you wouldn’t like to sleep in a dirty bed, neither your Aussie should.
+A good routine is to clean their bed every time you bathe them.
 But probably the best is to do it more often, if not as often as you are changing your sheets.

 Such routine will make cleaning much easier, as it is not as much of a chore to clean it when it is not all that dirty.
 Regular cleaning will also prevent their beds from becoming infested by any pest, such as fleas, they might bring in from the outside.